solomonenanaw/sorting_algorithms/README.md

 4. Shell sort - Knuth Sequence

+6. Counting sort

+Write a function that sorts an array of integers in ascending order using the Counting sort algorithm

 5. Cocktail shaker sort

 Write a function that sorts a doubly linked list of integers in ascending order using the Cocktail shaker sort algorithm